leahncrowley/5660_Ex_4/README.md

-This repository includes data, scripts, and saved outputs from Exercise 3 (gtsummary) for BIOL 5660 - Advanced Data Analytics.
+This repository includes data, scripts, and saved outputs from Exercise 4 (GLMs with binary data) for BIOL 5660 - Advanced Data Analytics.